HCP is a Maryland corporation organized in March of 1985 for the purpose of qualifying as a real estate investment trust, or REIT.

 This is neither an offer to sell, nor a solicitation of an offer to buy, any security.
 Such offer may only be made by means of a prospectus.
 Please read the prospectus carefully before making any investment.
 Information contained on our website is not incorporated by reference into the prospectus.

-You may request affidavit forms for lost stock certificates from Wells Fargo Shareowner Services which charges a replacement fee.
-Stockholders should direct questions relating to the replacement of lost stock certificates to Wells Fargo Shareowner Services at 800-468-9716.
+You may request affidavit forms for lost stock certificates from EQ Shareowner Services which charges a replacement fee.
+Stockholders should direct questions relating to the replacement of lost stock certificates to EQ Shareowner Services at 800-468-9716.

 EQ Shareowner Services acts as HCP's Transfer Agent and Registrar.
 Stockholders can access general and account information online at www.shareowneronline.com.